 2021 Research Excellence Framework

 The Research Excellence Framework (REF) is the UK-wide system for assessing research in higher education institutions.
-It is conducted jointly by all four UK higher education funding bodies, and is managed on their behalf by the REF Team, based at Research England.
+It is conducted jointly by all four UK higher education funding bodies – HEFCW, Research England, Scottish Funding Council, and Department for the Economy, Northern Ireland – and is managed on our behalf by the REF Team, based at Research England.